Flore Levine-Cousyns: Biography

+Flore Levine was born in Antwerp in Belgium on December 6, 1898 and died in Antwerp on April 14, 1989.

-Flore Levine studied at the Royal Conservatoire of Antwerp with Flor Alpaerts, August de Boeck (Harmony), Lodewijk Mortelmans (Contrepoint) and in the piano class of Émile Bosquet, for whom she kept a deep attachment for the rest of her life.
+She studied at the Royal Conservatoire of Antwerp with Flor Alpaerts, August de Boeck (Harmony), Lodewijk Mortelmans (Contrepoint) and in the piano class of Émile Bosquet, for whom she kept a deep attachment for the rest of her life.
 In 1919, she obtained her Diplôme Supérieur de Piano with honors, for which she also performed the Concerto no. 1 in E Flat Major of Franz Liszt.

 Having also a great interest in contemporary music, Flore Levine performed numerous Premieres (among others: Darius Milhaud).
 As a famous concert pianist, she also performed many recitals with another pianist, Mit Scapus - Van Dommelen (who was born in Antwerp in 1892 and died in Antwerp in 1989) in her later years.
 Flore Levine had also a personal and a professional relationship with the harpsichordist Wanda Landowska.

 Flore Levine was appointed Professor of Piano at the Royal Conservatory of Music of Antwerp from 1931 to 1964.
 After this period, she continued to teach the piano for over 25 years in various Music Schools and with private lessons.
 As a well-known Professor, she taught several generations of pianists among which, Lucette Alleman (see Bibliography), who obtained Virtuosity Prize of the Belgium Government in 1958 and became Laureate of the Concours international d'exécution musicale de Genève that same year.